Jackson Bella Room

-Circular Quay foyer wall commission
+Circular Quay foyer wall

 The Journey to Australia is a new wall painting by Guan Wei and the second work commissioned for the Museum’s Circular Quay entrance.